Generic Name: Ritonavir Oral Solution (ri TOE na vir)

 - This medicine does not stop the spread of diseases like HIV or hepatitis that are passed through blood or having sex.
 Do not have any kind of sex without using a latex or polyurethane condom.
 Do not share needles or other things like toothbrushes or razors.
 Talk with your doctor.

-- This medicine may help the immune system work.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take ritonavir oral solution.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start ritonavir oral solution.
+Tell your doctor right away if you have any new signs after you start ritonavir oral solution, even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - If giving to your child, the dose of ritonavir oral solution may need to be changed as your child's weight changes.
 Have your child's weight checked often.
 Talk with the doctor before changing your child's dose.